asciidude/todo-rs/README.md

 # todo-rs
 A very basic TODO list in Rust.
-Project was used as a learning method, but works just fine as an actual CLI.
+This project was used as a learning method, but works just fine as an actual CLI.

 Supported commands: `add`, `rm`, `done`, `undone`, `list`, `clear`